sparkslabs/pyxie/site/src/language-status.md

 This naturally enables a wide selection of functionality to start making Pyxie useful.

+### Nearly Bare Minimum Support

+Supports variables, sequence, and assignment while loops controlled by expressions, possibly involving variables while loops can contain break/continue which allows "if" style functionality Also have basic conditional operators like "==", "!=", etc.

+This means we can almost start writing useful programs, but in particular can start creating simplistic benchmarks for measuring run speed.

 ## Grammar Currently Supported

 Clearly we're not going to implement the full language spec in one go, so this